oktaviacitra/oktaviacitra/README.md

 -->

 I am Oktavia Citra Resmi Rachmawati, an active learner that very enthusiastic about iOS app development and machine learning.
 I used to join Apple Developer Academy | UC and Bangkit Academy led by Google, Tokopedia, Gojek, & Traveloka in 2020.
 I started my programming journey in 2017, but I decided to focus on that two fields in 2020.
 My current interest is making an iOS app that has a clean architecture and good quality code to give a long-term solution for many people.
-Besides that, I'm currently working on the research of an image search system and visual recommendation system.
+Besides that, I'm currently working on the research of an image search and visual recommendation system.

 ### 💬 Reach me :coffee:
 - Linkedin : https://www.linkedin.com/in/oktaviacitra/